GigawattDigital/securesilo/README.md

 llama-2 is a powerful engine that can be used to generate a wide variety of content.
 While it is not quite as powerful as OpenAI's GPT-4, it already outperforms the GPT-3.5, Bing and Bard engines on most tasks.
-Notably, llama-2 does not (yet!) generate images or computer language code, but it generates text responses to natural language queries very well, and it quite suitable for generating text-based documents such as technical reports, articles, scientific research, contracts and other legal documents.
+Notably, llama-2 does not (yet!) generate images or computer language code, but it generates text responses to natural language queries very well, and is quite suitable for generating text-based documents such as technical reports, articles, scientific research, contracts and other legal documents.

 Additional language models are the roadmap such as